erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

 **Remember to increment the version number every time you edit the birthday list (V=1.002, 1.003, etc.).**
 After incrementing the version number, reload the page where you display your Home Assistant page (usually by holding down command/control and reloading the page - might differ from browser to browser).

-### Settings
+### Settings in ui-lovelace.yaml
-Change `numberOfDays` to change the number of days ahead to display birthdays.
+Set `numberofdays` to change the number of days ahead to display birthdays.
 Set this to 365 to display all birthdays for a full year.

+### Settings in the birthday-card.js file
-You may also translate the text used in the card to your own language, by changing the strings under "String translations".
+You may also translate the text used in the card to your own language, by changing the strings under "String translations" in birthday-card.js.